dqna64/cpp-exp/pages/cpp-exp-notes.md

 				- e.g. std::array, std::vector
 		- inheritance structure (e.g. random access it can do everything a bi-directional it can, and more)
 	- Iterator invalidation
+	- stream iterators
 - ## STL Algorithms
 	- lec 2.4
 	- https://en.cppreference.com/w/cpp/algorithm
 	- Examples
 		- `std::accumulate` (in `<numeric>`)
+		- `std::next`
 		- `std::copy`
 		- `std::find`
+			- TODO what if `find(it1, it2, val)` where it1 does not lead to it2?
 		- `std::find_if`
 		- `std::transform` (essentially map)
 		- `std::swap`